If you're having a technical or payment issue, please visit our help page for more info.

 Is it easy to cancel?

 You betcha!
-Just visit your dashboard, and on that page is a link that says "your account".
-Just click that and on your subscriptions page you'll see a big red cancel button.
-When you cancel, you won't get charged again but you will still get the rest of the time you've paid for, so you don't need to try and cut it as close to your next payment as possible to avoid wasting any membership time.
+Click your username in the upper right hand corner of the site to visit your dashboard, and on that page is a link at the bottom that says "your account".
+Once on your account page, there is a "My subscriptions" link at the bottom, where you can click the big red "cancel" button.
+Once you submit the brief survey to confirm your cancellation, you won't get charged again but you will still get the rest of the time you've paid for, so you don't need to try and cut it as close to your next payment as possible to avoid wasting any membership time.

 Is it okay if two students from the same family use the membership?